 Overall, the intent behind the laws and guidelines within the act is to ensure that debt collectors who refrain from using abusive debt collection practices are not completely disadvantaged — as well as promote consistent state action to protect consumers against any abuses.

-And, of course, to try and eliminate abusive debt collection practices across the board.
+And, of course, to try and eliminate abusive debt collection laws practices across the board.

 Who and What Does the FDCPA Apply to?

 Where many people get confused about the FDCPA is who exactly the law applies to.